microsoft/tyger/docs/introduction/what-is-tyger.md

 | ffplay -autoexit -
 ```

-Where `negate.yml` looks like this:
+`negate.yml` is a run configuration file that looks like this:

 ```yaml
 job: